zac7777/Entropy/Entropy/Sets/Miscellaneous/Implants.md

 Weight: 2kg

 *Implant:* this item is permanently equipped, requiring a downtime and succeeding the avoidance roll to successfully do so.
-If failed, you may not try implanting again until your next downtime and you will take 3d4 Rot damage, then roll another d10, if you roll less than 2 you will cripple your left arm.
+If failed, you may not try implanting again until your next downtime and you will take 1d6 + 1 Rot damage, then roll another d10, if you roll less than 2 you will cripple your head.

 Avoidance type: Reasoning
 Roll minimum: 6